Pricing and Valuation under the Real-World Measure: Preliminary Definitions and Assumptions

+The notation ``$X\in\mathcal{I}$'' means that the random quantity $X$ is $\mathcal{I}$-measurable, where $\mathcal{I}$ is any sub-$\sigma$-algebra of $\mathcal{F}_\infty$.
+Attributes that are ascribed to random quantities or stochastic processes are meant to hold almost surely.
+For example, the equality ``$X=Y$'' for any two random vectors $X$ and $Y$ means that each component of $X$ equals the corresponding component of $Y$ almost surely.
+Any inequality of the form ``$X\leq Y$,'' ``$X\geq Y$,'' ``$X<Y$,'' or ``$X>Y$'' is to be understood in the same sense.
+If $\{X_t\}$ is an $\R^d$-valued stochastic process, $\{X_t\}\geq a$ means that $\{X_t\}$ is almost surely (uniformly) bounded from below by $a\in\R^d$.
+Moreover, two stochastic processes are considered identical if and only if they coincide (almost surely).

-Now, choose an arbitrary asset as a numéraire and let $\{S_{0t}\}_{t\geq0}$ be its price process.
-Every finite subset of the asset universe that contains the chosen numéraire asset plus $N\in\N$ assets that are risky, relative to the numéraire asset, is said to be a \textit{subuniverse}.\footnote{In this work the symbol ``$\N$'' stands for the set of positive integers, i.e., $\N=\{1,2,\ldots\}$.\fspace} This is symbolized by $A\subseteq\mathcal{A}$ and $S_t=\big(S_{0t},S_{1t},\ldots,S_{Nt}\big)$ denotes the corresponding vector of asset prices for all $t\geq0\,$.
-It is assumed that $\{S_t\}_{t\geq0}$ is a positive $\textbf{F}$-adapted $\R^{N+1}$-valued semimartingale being right-continuous with left limits (\textit{càdlàg}).\footnote{Here it is not assumed that $\{S_t\}_{t\geq0}$ is bounded or locally bounded.\fspace} Its left-continuous version, i.e., $\{S_{t_-}\}_{t\geq0}$ (with $t_-=0$ for $t=0$), is also assumed to be positive.
-In the following I omit the subscript ``$t\geq0$'' for notational convenience.
+Now, choose an arbitrary asset as a numéraire and let $\{S_{0t}\}$ be its price process.
+Every finite subset of $\mathcal{A}$ that contains the chosen numéraire asset plus $N\in\N$ other assets is said to be a \textit{subuniverse}.\footnote{In this work, the symbol ``$\N$'' stands for the set of positive integers, i.e., $\N=\{1,2,\ldots\}$.} This is symbolized by $A\subseteq\mathcal{A}$ and $S_t=\big(S_{0t},S_{1t},\ldots,S_{Nt}\big)$ denotes the corresponding vector of asset prices for all $t\geq0\,$.
+It is assumed that $\{S_t\}$ is a positive $\textbf{F}$-adapted $\R^{N+1}$-valued semimartingale being right-continuous with left limits (\textit{càdlàg}).\footnote{It is not assumed that $\{S_t\}$ is bounded or locally bounded.} Also its left-continuous version, i.e., $\{S_{t_-}\}$ (with $t_-=0$ for $t=0$), is assumed to be positive.